 I’m thrilled to announce that I won the Resene Landscape Colour Maestro Award 2017!

-Held in Auckland at the ANZ Viaducts Centre in the groovy Wynyard Quarter, I was humbled that my project was among so many amazing projects – including the Harewood Underpass by Mike Thomas of Jasmax Architects; Spitaki House by Lovell & O’Connell Architects; and Victoria University Business School: Rutherford House Redevelopment by Sophie Vial, Athfield Architects Limited.
-Tuturu by Sandy Adsett of MTG Hawke’s Bay, won the prestigious Resene Total Colour Master Nightingale Award.
+Held in Auckland at the ANZ Viaducts Centre on 30 August 2017, I was humbled that my project was among so many amazing projects in the annual Resene Colour Awards – including the Harewood Underpass by Mike Thomas of Jasmax Architects and Spitaki House by Lovell & O’Connell Architects.

 “Taking inspiration from the environment, this project embraces the colours of international maritime flags to connect the park to the harbour that laps gently at the shore.
 Like follies in a garden, the bright colours draw you in to picnic and enjoy the spaces.
 For those passing through they are an uplifting shot of colour to brighten the day.”

 As an evidence-based colour/design consultant, I initiated this project as I was keen to reactivate Kesterton Park in North Sydney and encourage greater engagement, especially among local children.
 The design was inspired by maritime signalling traditions.
 The vivid colour scheme linked with the colours of the children’s playground at the northern end of the park as well as yacht spinnakers and the colours of the natural surroundings – Jacaranda blossoms, blue water, green grass and yellow sunshine.